 In general, photographers always want more light.
-More light means we can up the shutter speed to reduce motion blur, lower the ISO to reduce noise, close down the aperture to get more of the image in focus, or a combo of all three.
+More light means we can up the shutter speed to reduce motion blur, lower the ISO to reduce noise, and close down the aperture to get more of the image in focus or a combo of all three.

 Hello!
 I’m Cara and that’s exactly what I’m here to show you today.
 Check out a few techniques here!

 Note that the tutorial and screenshots below are from the Windows version of Photoshop CC.
 If you are on a Mac, they can be different.